AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threadmodel.md

 Advantages:
 - <b>High Throughput and Scalability:</b><br>
-  Pools can dynamically balance load by assigning tasks to any available thread, which makes them very flexible for handling a large number of small, independent tasks.
+  Pools can dynamically balance a load by assigning tasks to any available thread, which makes them very flexible for handling a large number of small, independent tasks.
 - <b>Optimal for Short-Lived, Independent Tasks:</b><br>
   This approach works well when tasks are quick and mostly independent, as it maximizes